The 'Other' submenu brings up a few more advanced modules which should function intuitively if you are familiar with the principles involved:

 The Saturator emulates analogue gain circuits.

-By adjusting the VHD control the distortion characteristics can be shifted from '50s valve-style overdrive (if the VHD selection control is turned fully to 2nd order harmonic distortion) to '70s transistor-style grit (if the VHD selection control is turned fully to 3rd order harmonic distortion).
+By adjusting the VHD Drive control the distortion characteristics can be shifted from '50s valve-style overdrive (if the VHD selection control is turned fully to 2nd order harmonic distortion) to '70s transistor-style grit (if the VHD selection control is turned fully to 3rd order harmonic distortion).

 Depth and Shape control the number of harmonics injected back into the signal, enriching the sound